-I just watched th movie “127 Hours” with my 15 yr. old son.
+I just watched the movie “127 Hours” with my 15 yr. old son.
 It’s about a hiker who gets trapped in a canyon for…127 hours …with his hand pinned by a giant rock.
-I rented it a few years ago by myself, but I must admit that i watched that hour and half movie in about 40 minutes because I fast-forwarded most of it.
-When you KNOW that he is going to eventually drink his own urine and saw his own arm off (spoiler alert) , it’s unbearable to watch everything leading up to that.
+I rented it a few years ago by myself, but I must admit that I watched that hour-and-a-half movie in about 40 minutes because I fast-forwarded most of it.
+When you KNOW that he is going to (spoiler alert) eventually drink his own urine and saw his own arm off, it’s unbearable to watch everything leading up to that.
 Since I was being tough (and closing my eyes or watching through the cracks between my fingers), I “watched” the whole thing.
-I have to tell you that by the end I was surprised to be choking back tears (evidently I lost a bit of the relief and celebration of the rescue when I sped through the tense parts the first time).
+I have to tell you that by the end I was surprised to be choking back tears.
+(Evidently I lost a bit of the relief and celebration of the rescue when I sped through the tense parts the first time).

 Prior to launching my new career, I sent out about 100 HAND-WRITTEN notes and letters to people who I care about but hadn’t connected with for a long, long time.
 It was scary but healing for me, and I hope them.
 I also got on Facebook (with much arm twisting) for the first time.
-I was able to reconnect with hundreds of people who i had isolated myself from for a couple of years after Blake left his position at Hope Church.
+I was able to reconnect with hundreds of people who I had isolated myself from for a couple of years after Blake left his position at Hope Church.
 By the time I got Leukemia, it was a natural thing to reach out to these wonderful friends for help.